Shravsssss/MovieRecommender/CONTRIBUTING.md

 [style]: https://pep8.org/
 [code-of-conduct]: CODE_OF_CONDUCT.md

-We’re excited that you’re interested in contributing to this project!
+We're excited that you're interested in contributing to this project!
 Your support is vital for improving and scaling our **Movie Recommender App**.

-If you’d like to contribute and collaborate, please notify us via email at **syepuri@ncsu.edu, chegde@ncsu.edu, or mahamdi@ncsu.edu**.
+If you'd like to contribute and collaborate, please notify us via email at **syepuri@ncsu.edu, chegde@ncsu.edu, or mahamdi@ncsu.edu**.

 ### Purpose of Contributing